Romance in the Lakes

 Dine at The Eden Bar & Restaurant

 Why not wine and dine your loved one this Valentine’s and enjoy a romantic meal in our Eden Bar & Restaurant?
-Our talented chefs have created a delicious four course menu especially for the evening and we will treat you both to a special Valentine’s gift and a glass of wine.
+Our talented chefs will be serving up some deliciously indulgent dishes for you both to enjoy.
+Plus, our cosy seating area is the perfect place to retire to after your meal to enjoy another glass of wine.
 Book your table here.

 Take a cruise on Ullswater